-The homecoming of the long-lost portrait of John ‘The Magnificent’ Smith Barry was celebrated this evening (Thursday 23rd August 2018) at Fota House.
+The homecoming of the long-lost portrait of John ‘The Magnificent’ Smith Barry was celebrated in August 2018 at Fota House.
 The painting was jointly acquired by Fota House in collaboration with the Royal Cork Yacht Club (RCYC) when it was auctioned at Chiswick’s auction house in London earlier this year.

 “We at Fota House & Gardens are delighted to have collaborated with our friends at the RCYC in welcoming home this small but significant painting of John Smith Barry during National Heritage Week”, said Victoria Tammadge, General Manager, Fota House & Gardens.
 “It is John that we have to thank for giving us the house that we know today as he had a huge impact on Fota House.
 We look forward to sharing this wonderful piece of Cork’s history at Fota for everyone to enjoy,” she continued.